kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 * [**Good Resources for Learning Git and GitHub**](https://help.github.com/articles/good-resources-for-learning-git-and-github/) by GitHub: https://help.github.com/articles/good-resources-for-learning-git-and-github/

 ## Accessing GitHub Repositories

-GitHub has an online interface and a desktop application for the version-control software called ** *git*. ** In addition to cloning your GitHub repository to your computer, you will need to download and install *git* software and the GitHub App (application), both of which are freely available.
+GitHub has an online interface and a desktop application for the version-control software called ** git**, where your project repository and any changes done to it are kept and recorded.
+All changes within your local, desktop repository will be tracked by GitHub regardless of the software you use to make the changes, and saved shared via its online interface.
+This means that you can delete or paste files in the Mac Finder or Windows Explorer and edit *.csv* files in Excel or a text editor, and still sync these changes with the online repository.
+To do so, you will need to create a GitHub account online and install git, R, and RStudio on your local computer.
+All are freely available.

 ### Create a GitHub account